We tested the 5 top methods to stop your glasses from fogging up when wearing a mask – here's what we found

 Does it work?

 Yes.
+I tried a Vistaprint mask with an inbuilt nose piece.
+With this, the glasses misted up just a tiny bit, but not enough to block vision, and the fog cleared within a few seconds.

-I tried a mask with a wire sewn along the top edge – like this unisex one from Reiss – that could be moulded to keep it flat against my face.
+I also tried a mask with a wire sewn along the entire top edge – like this unisex one from Reiss – that could be moulded to keep it flat against my cheeks as well as my nose.
 My glasses remained fog-free.
 Hurrah!

 Method #2: Tuck your mask under your glasses